chomeyama/MOSTest/README.md

 If you want to conduct tests other than a MOS test, you need to modify the code significantly depending on the test.

-Please feel free to ask any questions you may have by slack or in person.
+Please feel free to ask any questions you may have on slack or in person.